mpalmer79/chevyinventory/README.md

-[README.md](https://github.com/user-attachments/files/24967188/README.md)[Uploading README.m# Quirk Auto Dealers NH - Multi-Dealership Inventory Dashboard
+# Quirk Auto Dealers – Inventory Intelligence Dashboard

-A modern, real-time inventory management dashboard built for Quirk Auto Dealers, supporting multiple dealership locations across New Hampshire.
+A **production-grade inventory intelligence dashboard** built for Quirk Auto Dealers, supporting multi-rooftop operations across New Hampshire.
+This system converts raw vehicle inventory data into **actionable, performance-aware insights** for merchandising, aging risk management, and operational decision-making.

+This is not a demo dashboard.
+It is designed as a **scalable internal analytics platform** optimized for large datasets, real-world dealership workflows, and executive visibility.

+---

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Version](https://img.shields.io/badge/version-3.1.0-green.svg)